Amrah-Hasanov/Otodom.pl-Web-Scraping/README.md

 Web scraping real estate data from Otodom.pl (Online Polish real estate advertising website).

-In this web scraping project, I have scraped real estate data (particularly Flat listings) from an online Polish real estate advertising website Otodom.pl.
+In this web scraping project, I have scraped real estate data (particularly flat listings) from an online Polish real estate advertising website Otodom.pl.
 The code consits of mainly two parts:
 1. Defining fuctions for extracting the properties of listings that needs to be scraped.
 2. The request part, where I defined the headers, URL and add a scraping loop.